bruce-c-liu/Grow/README.md

 - Added dash mechanic!
   - Press SPACE to dash.
-  - Player will dash horizontally in the direction that it is currently moving in.
+  - Player will dash horizontally in the direction that they are moving in.
-  - By default, dashing while standing dashes to the right.
+  - By default, dashing while standing still causes player to dash to the right.
-  - If player dashes into a block, you will wall grab whichever side you are closer to.
+  - Dashing into a block will cause player to wall grab whichever side they are closer to.
     - It is also possible to completely dash through a block.
 - Added dash tail.
-  - Should help players like Cat learn dash range faster.
+  - Should help players learn dash range faster.

 ###### CHANGED